IsaacSchemm/PlayerPages/README.md

       page is served over plain HTTP from a CDN; required for Wii U support)
-* Adding "hidden" buttons to the player controls for quick volume (up/down) and seek (+/- 10/30 sec) actions - these buttons are available to screen readers,, where operating a range control is more awkward, and can be revealed with the Tab key
+* Adding "hidden" buttons to the player controls for quick volume (up/down) and seek (+/- 10/30 sec) actions - these buttons are available to screen readers, where operating a range control is more awkward, and can be revealed with the Tab key
 * Only using the flexbox-based layout on browsers that fully support it, and falling back to minimalist CSS that renders the app as a single page on